-Please note that essential oils, although natural, may cause a reaction in some people.
-If you are pregnant or on medication please check with your healthcare professional before using any oils.
-We recommend a skin test before using if you have sensitive skin.
+Please note that essential oils may cause a reaction in some people.
+If you are pregnant or on medication please check with your healthcare professional before using any oils, butters or waxes.
+We recommend a skin test before using.

 Bergamot ~ Citrus Bergamia